 Additionally, both medications help to stabilize blood sugar levels — which causes many people to lose weight while taking either one.

-However, recent studies show that Mounajaro/Zepbound causes more weight loss than Ozempic in people who are obese.
+However, recent research shows that Mounajaro/Zepbound causes more weight loss than Ozempic in people who are obese.

 The average trial participant lost 12 pounds more when taking Mounjaro/Zepbound than Ozempic at the maximum weekly dosage of 15 mg.